VeritasSoftware/LiveHealthChecks/README.md

 ![**Sample Monitoring App**](/Docs/MonitoringApp.jpg)

-## Live - Trigger your own Health Checks
+## Live - Trigger & publish your own Health Checks

-Besides, the Client package running the Health Check on the Api it self, periodically,
+Besides, the Client package running the Health Check on the Api itself, periodically,

 you can run your own Health Check and publish the Health Report to the Server.

-You can trigger your own Health Check, at any point, in your API,
+You can trigger your own Health Check, at any point, from anywhere, in your API,

 by injecting the built-in Health Check system's' [**HealthCheckService**](https://learn.microsoft.com/en-us/dotnet/api/microsoft.extensions.diagnostics.healthchecks.healthcheckservice?view=dotnet-plat-ext-6.0),

 and calling the **CheckHealthAsync** method.

-and then, publish the Health Report to the Server your self,
+and then, publish the generated Health Report to the Server yourself,

-by injecting the Client package's '**IMyHealthCheckPublisher** and calling the **Publish** method.
+by injecting the Client package's '**IMyHealthCheckPublisher** interface and calling the **Publish** method.